Markov chains revisited: Discrete-time chains I: the basics

 Combining the above with Lemma \ref{eqnsd}, we obtain an equivalent description of the exit distribution and occupation measure in terms of a linear recursion: \begin{theorem}[Analytical characterisation of $\mu$ and $\nu$] Let $\sigma$ denote the exit time~\eqref{eq:eddef} from the domain $\cal{D}$.
 Its exit distribution $\mu$~\eqref{eq:edisdefd} and occupation measure $\nu$~\eqref{eq:eoccdefd} are given by

 where $\hat{p}_n=(\hat{p}_n(x))_{x\in\s}$ is defined by the difference equation

 \end{theorem}

-The ideas behind Theorem~\ref{characttd} are simple: consider a second chain $\hat{X}$ which is identical to $X$ except that every state outside of the domain $\cal{D}$ has been turned into an absorbing state (i.e., states the chain cannot leave).
+The ideas behind Theorem~\ref{characttd} are simple: consider a second chain $\hat{X}$ which is identical to $X$ except that every state outside of the domain $\cal{D}$ has been turned into an absorbing state (i.e.\ a state the chain cannot leave).
 In other words, $\hat{X}$ has one-step matrix $\hat{P}:=(\hat{p}(x,y))_{x,y\in\s}$ with